robinho46/sendMailTestRepo/README.md

-# A test repo for the Laboration 2 in DD2480 - Software Engineering Fundamentals
+# A test repo for Laboration 2 in DD2480 - Software Engineering Fundamentals
 ### Lab2-CI
 * This repo was used to test the sendEmailNotification method